oroinc/docker-demo/README.md

 #### 2. Run Application Containers

-The configuration is entirely predefined, and you can only change the name of the domain where the application will be located.
+The configuration is entirely predefined, and you can only change the domain name where the application will be located.
 By default, it is `oro.demo`.
-If you need to change the domain, edit an `.env` file and change `ORO_APP_DOMAIN=my-custom-domain.demo`.
+If you need to change the domain, edit the `.env` file and change `ORO_APP_DOMAIN=my-custom-domain.demo`.

 Run init service:
 ```bash
 docker compose up restore
 ```

-Alternatively, you can install the application from scratch.
-This will require more time and resources.
+Alternatively, you can install the application from scratch, but it will require more time and resources.

 Run install service:
 ```bash
 docker compose up install
 ```

-After the application is installed or initialized, it can be run.
+You can run the application as soon as it is installed or initialized.

 Run application:
 ```bash